VetalRacer/home-server/docs/services.md

 MotionEye is an online interface for the software motion, a video surveillance program with motion detection.

 You can read more about configured [here](https://github.com/motioneye-project/motioneye/tree/dev)

+# Torrserver
+TorrServer, stream torrent to http.

+You can read more about configured [here](https://github.com/YouROK/TorrServer)